gilliam/articles/architecture-intro.md

 The primary design goal for Gilliam is to make it easier to develop and deploy services for a distributed system.
-It should allow the developer to focus on business logic rather than packaging, writing Pupper or Chef manifests, handling configuration and code for managing log files.
+It should allow the developer to focus on business logic rather than packaging, writing Puppet or Chef manifests, handling configuration and code for managing log files.

 ### For both Public and Private Clouds